MalesSebastian/AIBGChallenge/README.md

-The code was written for the hackathon [AI Battleground](http://aibg.besttm.ro/).
+The project that took the first prize at the hackathon [AI Battleground](http://aibg.besttm.ro/).